 Career Readiness, Life Literacies, and Key Skills Practices (June 2020)

-✓ CRP1: Act as a responsible and contributing citizen and employee ✓ CRP2: Apply appropriate academic and technical skills. ☐ CRP3: Attend to personal health and financial well-being. ✓ CRP4: Communicate clearly and effectively and with reason. ☐ CRP5: Consider the environmental, social and economic impacts of decisions. ✓ CRP6: Demonstrate creativity and innovation. ☐ CRP7: Employ valid and reliable research strategies ✓ CRP8: Utilize critical thinking to make sense of problems and persevere in solving them. ☐ CRP9: Model integrity, ethical leadership and effective management. ☐ CRP10: Plan education and career paths aligned to personal goals. ✓ CRP11: Use technology to enhance productivity. ☐ CRP12: Work productively in teams while using cultural global competence.
+- CRP1: Act as a responsible and contributing citizen and employee - CRP2: Apply appropriate academic and technical skills. - CRP3: Attend to personal health and financial well-being. - CRP4: Communicate clearly and effectively and with reason. - CRP5: Consider the environmental, social and economic impacts of decisions. - CRP6: Demonstrate creativity and innovation. - CRP7: Employ valid and reliable research strategies - CRP8: Utilize critical thinking to make sense of problems and persevere in solving them. - CRP9: Model integrity, ethical leadership and effective management. - CRP10: Plan education and career paths aligned to personal goals. - CRP11: Use technology to enhance productivity. - CRP12: Work productively in teams while using cultural global competence.

-Unit 3

-3D Design: Ceramics & Sculpture
+2D & 3D Design: Construction & Creation

-Summary and Rationale

-This unit will continue to explore the compositional concepts taught in the previous units, with a focus on three-dimensional design.
-Students will explore various sculpture techniques, with a focus on ceramics.
-In addition to or in lieu of ceramics, other sculptural methods will be explored, including relief, assemblage, and/or reductive sculpture.
-After studying composition and the elements of art and principles of design, students will apply that knowledge to creating dynamic 3D forms and sculptures.
-The techniques explored in this unit will include ceramics hand-building methods (pinch, coil, slab), creating real texture on 3D forms, surface decoration, and glazing.
-Students will explore form and function through the creation of pinch pots, vases, rattles, and/or vessels.
+This unit will continue to explore the compositional and historical concepts taught in the previous units, with a focus on students creating their own designs.
+Students will explore various sewing and garment construction techniques, with a focus on designing their own line.

+After studying composition and the elements of art and principles of design and fashion history, students will apply that knowledge to creating dynamic fashion designs.
+Students will explore form and function through the creation of a garment for a doll with fabric and traditional hand-sewing techniques, recycling/repurposing to create a new garment, and exploring non-traditional materials to create a garment (newspaper, duct tape, etc.), and designing and creating accessories to complement the outfits.

 Students will continue to explore art history and art criticism by studying art works that are relevant to the subject, theme, or media of the current project.

-Recommended Pacing

-10-12 weeks

 Standards

 NJSLS: Visual and Performing Arts (link)

-1.5.12.Cr: CREATING : Conceiving and developing new artistic ideas and work.
+1.5.12.Cr: CREATING: Conceiving and developing new artistic ideas and work.